 To test the effect of the competitor on the number of per capita offspring we used a model with presence (or absence) of competitors as fixed factor.
-We used posthoc tests to compare the treatments with competitors and their respective control (i.e. treatments 1 vs 5 and 3 vs 4).
+We used pairwise posthoc tests with an fdr correction, to compare the treatments with competitors and their respective control (i.e. treatments 1 vs 5 and 3 vs 4).